 In this module you will look at the key stages in the process of procuring consultants and contractors for construction projects, the critical success factors, client requirements, the statutory and legal framework, the concept of best value, shortlisting and pre-qualification.

 RISK MANAGEMENT FOR PROJECTS

-In this module you will investigate the management of uncertainty and risk in a construction project environment, examining qualitative, but mainly quantitative, techniques.
+In this module, you will investigate the management of uncertainty and risk in a construction project environment, examine qualitative, but mainly quantitative, techniques.

 BUILDING DESIGN MANAGEMENT

 You will gain an understanding of the function of design management and its effective integration into project management processes.
 You will examine devising and applying techniques for the design of major construction projects, taking particular account of client needs, future proofing, procurement structure and adaptability.

 This module covers the key principles of construction project planning, from initial briefing to managing the construction process.
 You will consider the analysis of management systems in the context of successfully coordinating and delivering a construction project, and monitoring and control systems.

 DEVELOPING EFFECTIVE PROJECT TEAMS